inner-clarity/InnerSight/docs/analisis_psicologico_apropiado_v2.md

-# Clinical Understanding of Emotional Regulation in Mental Health and Neurological Contexts
+﻿# Clinical Understanding of Emotional Regulation in Mental Health and Neurological Contexts

 ## Theoretical Framework

 ### Definition of Emotional Regulation

-Emotional regulation refers to the processes that people use to manage their emotions in ways that allow them to function effectively in daily life.
+[Emotional regulation](https://inner-clarity.github.io/ClearPath/en/prenc) refers to the processes that people use to manage their emotions in ways that allow them to function effectively in daily life.
 According to neuroscience, these mechanisms are fundamental for psychological well-being and full participation in family, work, and community.

 ### Diversity in Coping Strategies